-The World Health Organization (WHO) Collaborating Centre on ‘Investment for Health and Well-being’ (WHO CC) was designated in March 2018 and re-designated for another four years in March 2022.
+The World Health Organization (WHO) Collaborating Centre on ‘Investment for Health and Well-being’ (WHO CC) was designated in March 2018 and re-designated for another four years in March 2026.
 The Centre is the first and only WHO CC in this area of expertise in the world, part of a global network of more than 800 Collaborating Centres in more than 80 countries.
 This builds on a long-standing partnership with the World Health Organization (WHO), working closely with the WHO European Office for Investment for Health and Development in Venice, Italy (the Venice Office), as well as other WHO offices and networks.

-Our work supports the WHO and other countries to implement the United Nations 2030 Agenda for Sustainable Development (the Sustainable Development Goals), the WHO’s Thirteenth General Programme of Work 2019–2023, and the WHO European Programme of work ‘United Action for Better Health’.
+Our work supports the WHO and other countries to implement the United Nations 2030 Agenda for Sustainable Development (the Sustainable Development Goals), the WHO’s Fourteenth General Programme of Work 2025–2028, and the WHO European Programme of work ‘United Action for Better Health’.
 Nationally, it helps to implement the Well-being of Future Generations (Wales) Act, Prosperity for All: economic action plan, and the plan for health and social care A Healthier Wales, building on the principles of human rights, equity and social value; long-term thinking, prevention, integration, collaboration and participation.
 The WHO CC work strengthens our European and global collaborations and partnerships; enables more effective cross-sector and multidisciplinary work; and opens various opportunities for knowledge exchange and research, learning from experience and good practice; and developing our people and organisations, delivering to Public Health Wales’ Long-Term Strategy and International Health Strategy.

 WHO CC re-designation 2022 – 2026